 The individual’s call for transparency yields the questions of why I think that transparency is beneficial in a certain situation and what I myself am willing to disclose.
 Thus, transparency needs feedback.

-Feedback between sender and receiver, between employees and their superiors and betwen colleagues.
+Feedback between sender and receiver, between employees and their superiors and between colleagues.
 Feedback on the types and the amount information, on the point in time and the time frame, about the consequences and about participation.

 The one who creates transparency lays the foundation for fruitful exchange, for a culture of participation and for responsibility.
 Feedback is what turns transparency into a positive thing.